simonswain/saibo/README.md

 // foo = 46
 ```

-Create a new cell whose value is derived from other cells.
+Create a new cell whose value is derived from other cells:

 The keys of the cells named in the array are passed to the callback
 function in the order given.
 Your callback must return the new value